 Integrate Teamplify with the tools that your team already uses.
 You can connect any number of integrations to your Teamplify workspace.
 You can also mix cloud and on-premise integrations.

-Many of your cloud integrations can also serve as authentication providers.
+Many of your cloud integrations can also serve as Single Sign-On providers.
 This means that, in addition to using them as data sources for Teamplify, you can use these services to log in to your Teamplify workspace.

 |Data being analyzed||Single Sign-On|